wondering-packet/learning-vault/Git/Exercises/E002d - Conflict.md

 cat logout.md
 conflict: new conflict v2
 Fixed conflict from conflict-2
-# we now have follow the usual process of staging.
+# we now have to follow the usual process of staging.
 git add .
-# up until this point the merge is at "in-prgress" stage; to fully complete the merge, we need to do a special commit (called Merge commit since it is done after resolving conflicts from a merge)
+# up until this point the merge is at "in-prgress" stage
+# to fully complete the merge, we need to do a special commit
+# (called Merge commit since it is done after resolving conflicts from a merge)
 git commit -m "main: fixed conflict"
 [main b246101] main: fixed conflict
 git log --oneline --graph --all